elementor/elementor-developers-docs/src/control-classes/selectors-dictionary.md

 ### Dictionary with Select Control

-Let's see how we can use selector dictionary with a select control.
-A popular addon used to save `border-style` vaules using prefix classes.
+Let's see how we can use `selectors_dictionary` with a select control.
+In this case, a popular addon used to save `border-style` values using prefix classes.
 The addon had 5 CSS classes for each border-style type:

 ```php
 $this->add_control(